Chow groups of conic bundles in $\mathbb P^5$ and the Generalised Bloch's conjecture: Finite dimensionality in the sense of Roitman and one-cycles on cubic fourfolds

-The proof technique is more general.
-In the sense that we only use the conic bundle structure of the cubic fourfold and the conic bundle structure on the hyperplane sections of the cubic fourfold.
-So suppose that we consider a fourfold $X$, which is unirational, so contains sufficiently many lines.
-Now consider a line $l$ on $X$, and project onto $\PR^3$ from this line.
-Then the discriminant surface $S$ inside $\PR^3$ is a union of discriminant curves $S_t$ inside $\PR^2$, such that when we consider a hyperplane section $X_t$ of $X$ containing $l$, then the projection of the hyperplane section onto $\PR^2$ has a conic bundle structure and $S_t$ is the corresponding discriminant curve.
-The curve $S_t$ admits a two-sheeted cover $T_t$ in the Fano variety of lines $F(X_t)$, and correspondingly we have a double cover $T$ of $S$ inside the Fano variety of lines $F(X)$.
+The technique of the proof of \ref{theorem2} is more general, in the sense that we only use the conic bundle structure of the cubic fourfold and the conic bundle structure on the hyperplane sections of the cubic fourfold.
+Suppose that we consider a fourfold $X$, which is unirational, so contains sufficiently many lines.
+Now consider a fixed line $l$ on $X$, and project onto $\PR^3$ from this line.
+Suppose that the discriminant surface $S$ inside $\PR^3$ admits a double cover $T$ of $S$ branched along finitely many points, inside the Fano variety of lines $F(X)$ of $X$.

-Then the above proof tells us that we have the following theorem:
+The proof of \ref{theorem2} tells us that we have the following theorem:

 \begin{theorem} Let $X$ be a fourfold embedded in $\PR^5$, which admits a conic bundle structure.
-Let $S$ denote the discriminant surface for the conic bundle structure.
+Let $S$ denote the discriminant surface for the conic bundle structure such that it admits a branched cover at finitely many points.
 Then for any very ample line bundle $L$ on $S$, we cannot have the equality

-where $g$ is the genus of a curve in the linear system of $L$ and $n$ is some positive integer. \end{theorem}
+where $g$ is the genus of a curve in the linear system of $L$ and $n$ is a positive integer. \end{theorem}